KasparEtter/ef1p/pages/email/email.md

 ##### Tool instructions

-1. Create a new account at an email service provider of your choice.
+1. Create a new account at a mailbox provider of your choice.
    If you opt for Gmail, you should read [this box](#gmail-authentication-failure) first.
 2. Enter the address of your account in the `From` field and your password in the `Password` field.
    Set the `Mode` to `Submission`.